Matt-dc/URL-Shortener-App/README.md

 ##### /URLShortenerApp/client npm start

-The server runs on localhost port 8888, and React on locahost port 8889.
+The server runs on localhost port 8888, and React on localhost port 8889.

 ## Functionality